 - Store in a cool, dry place shaded from direct sunlight until used. - Use fresh inoculant of the proper strain. - Do not let unused inoculant remain in hoppers for extended time.
-If liquid inoculant sits in tank overnight, add a fresh batch before planting. - Fungicide seed treatment may be detrimental to adherence of powder inoculants.
-Shallow planting may regult in the lage of - Shallow planting may result in the loss of bacteria due to hot, dry soils. - Prepare well-drained fields to reduce risk of water-logging. - If using a liquid inoculant, apply with chlorine-free water to avoid killing the bacteria using at least 5 gal/A of water. - If a heavy rain occurs shortly after planting, a liquid inoculant may be diluted or carried away from the seed, reducing efficacy.
+If liquid inoculant sits in tank overnight, add a fresh batch before planting. - Fungicide seed treatment may be detrimental to adherence of powder inoculants. - Shallow planting may result in the loss of bacteria due to hot, dry soils. - Prepare well-drained fields to reduce risk of water-logging. - If using a liquid inoculant, apply with chlorine-free water to avoid killing the bacteria using at least 5 gal/A of water. - If a heavy rain occurs shortly after planting, a liquid inoculant may be diluted or carried away from the seed, reducing efficacy.